Senior International Team Selection Guidelines

 Copy of official documentation detailing your U.S. Citizenship application, complete with application date and current application status.

-In the event you have obtained an attorney, please include a letter from your attorney (on letterhead) detailing your U.S. Citizenship application, complete with application date and current status.
+In the event you have obtained an attorney, please include a letter from your attorney (on letterhead) detailing your U.S. Citizenship application, complete with the application date and current status.

 A letter to the ITF addressing the following questions and topics: